Skip to content

 Agent shows “ready” but tasks fail

 Check if the Agent can pull images.
-SSH into the worker and test:
+SSH into the agent and test:

 Terminal window